 You will have your user name instead of mine.
 So don’t worry if the line of text looks a little different.

 Step 2: Locate the file or folder and use the delete command

 You can find the location of your file by right-clicking on the location bar in your explorer window where you first had the file open:

 Select Copy address as text from the context menu.

 Click on the command window and hold the Ctrl key and tap the ‘V’ key.

 You will see the location has been pasted into the command window:

 Move your cursor over to the left of the text you have pasted by holding down the left arrow key on your keyboard.

-Then type ( Include double quotes, the space between del and the /, and the space between the f and ” ):
+Then add ( Include double quotes, the space between del and the /, and then space between the f and ” ):

 del /f “